Updated on: November 1, 2024

 Read the full AVG review here >

 ZoneAlarm offers a free and effective antivirus solution complete with a firewall.
 It’s easy enough to use and has good customer support options, even if you don’t have a premium subscription.
-It also comes with real-time protection and automatic updates, which is pretty cool.
-However, it’s Windows-only on all but the most expensive plan, and it lacks extra features like a VPN, optimization tools, and a password manager.
+It also comes with free real-time protection and automatic updates, which is pretty cool.
+However, it lacks extra features like a VPN, optimization tools, and a password manager.
+On the plus side, it works right out of the box on Windows computers, automatically replacing Windows Defender features.

-Unfortunately, the free version doesn’t come with any web protection, meaning users will still be vulnerable to phishing attempts and other web-based threats.
+Unfortunately, the free version doesn’t come with any web protection, meaning you will still be vulnerable to phishing attempts and other web-based threats.
 I tested the premium product, and to be honest, it failed to block multiple dubious websites I visited.
-In short, if you’re using ZoneAlarm, you still need to exercise caution when browsing the web.
+In short, if you decide to pay for web protection, Norton is a much better choice.

-If you want web protection, you need the premium product, ZoneAlarm Pro Antivirus + Firewall.
-It costs $14.95 / year and can cover up to 50 devices for an additional fee.
-For mobile security and ransomware protection, you need ZoneAlarm Extreme Security NextGen, which goes for $20.95 / year.
+ZoneAlarm Pro Antivirus + Firewall costs $19.95 / year on 1 PC (the same plan can cover up to 50 devices for an additional fee).
+For mobile security and ransomware protection, you need ZoneAlarm Extreme Security NextGen, which goes for $23.95 / year for 1 device license.
 I think these are pretty decent deals, but if you’re in the market for a premium product, there are better options on this list.

 Bottom Line: